 Insight in your genetic predisposition to caffeine breakdown can help determine the optimal dosage.

-How does your body react when you suddenly start moving much less after a heavy training program?
+How does your body react when you suddenly start exercising much less from an intense training program?

-When you exercise a lot and intensively, the body has a large energy requirement.
-If the frequency and/or intensity of exercise decreases, the energy requirement is lower.
+When you exercise a lot and intensively, the body has a high energy requirement.
+When the frequency and/or intensity of exercise goes down, the energy requirement is lower.

 Sports not only has an obvious physical aspect, but also an important mental component.
-What does sport do to you?
-An important part of this is learned, but there is also a genetic variable in it.
+How does exercise influence you?
+An important part of this is taught, but there is also a genetic variable in it.

 The willingness to exercise and the feeling that you have been partly genetically determined after exercise.
 This means that sports may always feel like an obligation to you, or that you are addicted to sports and the feeling it gives you, where overload is lurking.